PersonalDataPipeline/pdpl-cli/docs/decisions/010-logging-part-2.md

 These changes are working really well for both reporting and debugging.
 The main problem now is errors getting converted to nice text output by oclif, hiding the call stack.
 [Error handling docs](https://oclif.io/docs/error_handling) have a few things to try out.
 Ideally, errors are handled the way they are currently with an option you can add to the command that will display the call stack when needed.

+Learned that seeing the call stack is shown if you run the command with `./bin/dev.js`.
+I don't know if it's possible to run that once the command is packaged or not.
+Maybe that's something I can work into the command at some point.

 ## Consequences

 See [ADR 006: Logging](./006-logging.md)